-a.
-Once the Family's information has been verified, eligibility determined, and subsidy calculated, and the Head of Household has attended the briefing, the LMHA issues the Family a Housing Choice Voucher, and the Family begins to search for a unit.

-b.
-The initial term of the Housing Choice Voucher will be 120 daysfour months -and will be stated on the voucher.

-c.
-No eExtensions to the initial term maywill be granted for:

-1. Reasonable Accommodation Requests

-- 2. Elderly and Disabled Households - 3.
-Rental market scarcity other than as a Reasonable Accommodation for a person with a disability (See Section 2.B for information about requesting a Reasonable Accommodation.).

-4. Other circumstances deemed appropriate by LMHA management
+- a.
+Once the Family's information has been verified, eligibility determined, and subsidy calculated, and the Head of Household has attended the briefing, the LMHA issues the Family a Housing Choice Voucher, and the Family begins to search for a unit. - b.
+The initial term of the Housing Choice Voucher will be 120 days and will be stated on the voucher. - c.
+Extensions to the initial term may be granted for: - 1.
+Reasonable Accommodation Requests - 2.
+Elderly and Disabled Households - 3.
+Rental market scarcity - 4.
+Other circumstances deemed appropriate by LMHA management - d.

-d.
 LMHA will provide for suspension of the initial or any extended term of the voucher from the date that the family submits a request for PHA approval of the tenancy until the date the PHA notifies the family in writing whether the request has been approved or denied.19